emfinfo/emfinfo.github.io/README.md

 A generic repository for Java .jar libraries of the EMF school.
 This includes Play2 modules too like "CinnamonAmf".

-Here is some documentation for the two used libraries : http://jcstritt.emf-informatique.ch/doc/basiclib<br>
+Here is some documentation for the two used libraries :<br>
+http://jcstritt.emf-informatique.ch/doc/basiclib<br>
 http://jcstritt.emf-informatique.ch/doc/daolayer